Emiola-Git/BLINKIT/README.md

                                    # BLINKIT

-#### PICTURE
-![WhatsApp Image 2024-09-19 at 06 39 54](https://github.com/user-attachments/assets/bfb2f00e-b930-42ec-8795-e9199c250626)

-PROJECT OVERVIEW: BlinkIT Grocery Dashboard
-OBJECTIVE:
+## OBJECTIVE:
 The aim of this Dashboard is to create a comprehensive system for monitoring sales performance at different outlets, managing customer orders, and tracking grocery inventory.
 This Dashboard will streamline the process for both grocery store owners and customers by helping them make efficient, data-driven decisions.

+####
+![WhatsApp Image 2024-09-19 at 06 39 54](https://github.com/user-attachments/assets/bfb2f00e-b930-42ec-8795-e9199c250626)

-SCOPE:
+#### SCOPE:
 This Dashboard will encompass the following core features:

 1. INVENTORY MANAGEMENT: